Ben Zobrist: College career

+Professional career

-Tampa Bay Devil Rays/Rays
+Tampa Bay Devil Rays / Rays (2006–2014)

 Zobrist was drafted by the Houston Astros as a shortstop in the sixth round of the 2004 MLB draft.
 With right-handed pitcher Mitch Talbot, Zobrist was traded to the Tampa Bay Rays for first baseman/designated hitter Aubrey Huff and cash on July 12, 2006.

 Zobrist made his MLB debut with Tampa Bay on August 1, 2006.
 He exclusively played shortstop in his first two seasons with Tampa Bay.

 Zobrist struggled through parts of the 2006 and 2007 seasons with the Rays.
 One day, he met a "swing mechanic" (batting coach) looking for students.
 The swing coach was able to help Zobrist, and it was evident to the Rays during the 2008 season.
 "He added the power component", Rays executive vice president Andrew Friedman said, "He became a lot more physical."

 2008 season

-Zobrist was for the most part used as a right fielder and a back-up shortstop during the 2008 season.
-In certain situations where a fifth infielder was needed, he or B.J.
-Upton (a former infielder himself) would be moved in from the outfield during the season.
+Zobrist was a right fielder and a back-up shortstop during the 2008 season.
 Zobrist went to his first World Series as a player with the Rays in 2008.
 His versatility was showcased during Game 3 of the 2008 World Series against the National League champion Philadelphia Phillies when he came in as part of a double switch to play right field.
-However, Zobrist initially played unusually shallow, in essence becoming a fifth infielder.